Fill the form to receive our promotions.

 In 2004, Brian Jessel BMW was finally established in a coveted location in Vancouver itself.
 Customers come from all over the Lower Mainland, and are still treated to valet service, plus many other perks that make buying and servicing a vehicle at the dealership seamless.

 Brian credits his success with building business one relationship at a time and old-fashioned hard work, just like his dad taught him, plus having the pluck to take a chance when opportunity knocks.
 But while his father was old school, Brian considers himself a bridge between the past and the present.
-Now his dealership is run by his protégé, Manager Partner Jim Murray, whom Brian says is definitely on the pulse.
+Now his dealership is run by his protégé, Managing Partner Jim Murray, whom Brian says is definitely on the pulse.
 It means that Brian, the self-confessed "control freak," can kick back, enjoying the assurance that his dealership is overseen by someone with the same exacting standards as his own who is also spearheading a vision for the future.

 Known for its thousands of loyal customers, committed staff, and thriving sales, service and pre-owned departments, Brian Jessel BMW is now one of Vancouver's most recognized brands.
 Brian paraphrases Winston Churchill: "I'm easily satisfied - just give me the best."
 And that's what Brian Jessel BMW has done for its customers, and continues to do to this day.